diesel-rs/diesel/examples/postgres/custom_arrays/README.md

 Next, you want to create a folder model with a mod file in it attached to your lib file.
 This is your place to store all Rust type implementations matching all the generated Postgres types and tables.

-Lastly, you also want to add a type alias for a pooled connection in the lib file because that connection definition is a long and convoluted type in need of a shorthand.
+Lastly, you also want to add a type alias for a postgres database connection in the lib file because that gives you the freedom to swap between a normal single connection or a connection pool without updating your type implementation or tests.
+The connection pool type alias has ben uncommented, but the type signature of the pooled connection makes it obvious why a type alias is a good idea.

 At this point, your lib file looks as shown below: